equinix-labs/BGP-Anycast-Workshop/BuildingWorkshop.md

 ## Clean up

-Make sure that students tear down their labs via "terraform destroy" or destroy then via the Packet GUI.
+Make sure that students tear down their labs via "terraform destroy" or destroy then via the Equinix Metal GUI.
 Running "terraform destroy" in the LabMaster only destroys the Lab Master host and not the student hosts.